jean-t86/kotlin-parking-reservations/README.md

    server instances.
 In which case, the UTC time zone was used whenever a timestamp is required.

-6. Assumed that when a customer books a bay in the car park, it can be any available bay, i.e. bays do not have to unique identifiers for customers to book a specific bay.
+6. Assumed that when a customer books a bay in the car park, it can be any available bay, i.e. bays do not have unique identifiers for customers to book a specific bay.

-## Design decisions

-I have approached the exercise from a client/server perspective, i.e. a customer uses a mobile application to book a car bay.
-All design decisions were made along the lines of this assumption.

-For example:

-The app displays a `DatePicker` for the user to choose their booking date.

-A network request is then be sent to the server to satisfy the booking request.
-On the server, all the business rules are checked against the booking date and the customer.
-If all checks pass, the booking is a success.
-If the booking fails to satisfy a rule, the server sends back an error response with the reason for the failure.

-It is assumed that, in such an architecture and as we scale, different servers and users could be located in different timezones.
-In such a scenario, there is always a question of which date and time to use as timestamp.
-I my case, after [reading up on the subject](https://kotlinfrompython.com/2020/07/14/dates-datetimes-timestamps/), I decided to go with the UTC time zone everywhere.

-## Trade-offs

-The trade-off here is that a feature to show a customer all their previous bookings would show the date and time in UTC.
-Ideally, if this was an exercise in implementing both the front-end and the back-end, the mobile app could send through the timezone to the client to be stored by the server.
-Instead, querying all bookings for a specific user will show the date and time with respect to the UTC timezone.